xgrau/ace1-anopheles-report/README.md

 2. `s02_admixture_Ace1_arab_2020-02-14.ipynb`: perform Patterson's D tests of introgression (aka ABBA-BABA test) between various pairs of populations.
 Output goes to `results_admixture`.
 There are four scripts, using *arab*, *quad*, *mela* and *meru* as outgroups.

 3. `s03_alignments_haplotypes_Ace1_2020-02-14.ipynb`: produce alignments of haplotypes in the *Ace1* duplication and two control regions upstream and downstream of it.
 Results go to `results_admixture_phylo`.
-This folder also contains log files from iqtree ML phylogenetic analyses, and a `R` script to create plots for each phylogeny(`00_plot_trees_2020-02-14.R`).
+This folder also contains log files from iqtree ML phylogenetic analyses, and a R script to create plots for each phylogeny(`2020-02-17_plot_phylo_04tip.R`).

 4. `s04_popgen_CIcol_PCA_2020-02-14.ipynb`: calculate genetic differentiation and selection statistics between the PM-resistant and PM-susceptible subpopulations of *A. coluzzii* from Côte d'Ivoire.
 Results go to `results_differentiation_CIcol`.

-These scripts are available as `ipython` notebooks (you can open them here on github, using jupyter notebooks, or VSCode).
+These scripts are available as ipython notebooks (you can open them here on github, using jupyter notebooks, or VSCode).

 ### Genotype-phenotype association